 The U.S. Government and Global Health Security

-- Global health security efforts – that is, efforts to help countries prepare for and address pandemic and epidemic diseases – have grown over the past few decades, driven by concerns about emerging infectious diseases such as HIV, SARS, influenza, Ebola, and Zika.
+- Attention to and support for global health security efforts, activities to help countries prepare for and develop capacities to address epidemic and pandemic diseases, have grown over the past few decades, driven by concerns about emerging infectious diseases such as HIV, SARS, influenza, Ebola, Zika, and now, SARS-CoV-2 (COVID-19).

-- U.S. funding for its main global health security programs – activities primarily carried out by the U.S. Agency for International Development (USAID), Centers for Disease Control and Prevention (CDC), and Department of Defense (DoD) – has waxed and waned over time, with spikes in supplemental funding driven by specific disease events.
-For example, while funding for global health security generally ranged between $400 million and $500 million per year over the last decade, it spiked to $1.34 billion in FY 2015, reflecting additional, emergency funding provided in response to the Ebola outbreak in West Africa, and was $552 million in FY 2016 in response to Zika.
+- Historically, U.S. funding for global health security has waxed and waned over time, with spikes in funding driven almost entirely by specific disease events, often through emergency spending measures.
+For example, while funding for global health security generally ranged between $400 million and $500 million per year in the last decade, it spiked to $1.34 billion in FY 2015, due to an influx of emergency Ebola funding.
+It is expected that some emergency COVID-19 funding appropriated in FY 2021 will also be directed to global health security.

-Global recognition of the threat of epidemic and pandemic diseases has grown over time, with the emergence of the HIV/AIDS epidemic in the 1980s marking a major turning point.
-Since then, multiple other new human infectious diseases have been identified (e.g., SARS, MERS), while other diseases have “re-emerged,” causing greater numbers of cases than before and/or affecting different populations and regions (e.g., dengue fever and Ebola).
+Global recognition of the threat of epidemic and pandemic diseases has grown over time, starting with the emergence of HIV in the 1980s, which marked a major turning point.
+Since then, multiple other new human infectious diseases have been identified (e.g., SARS, MERS, SARS-CoV-2 (COVID-19)), while other diseases have “re-emerged,” causing greater numbers of cases than before and/or affecting different populations and regions (e.g., dengue fever and Ebola).
 Still others have developed resistance to available treatment (e.g., multi-drug resistant tuberculosis) or been newly linked to adverse health outcomes (e.g., Zika) (see Table 1).

 |Table 1: Selected Emerging Infectious Diseases|